matloff/regtools/README.md

 # regtools

-## Novel tools tools for linear, nonlinear and nonparametric regression and classification
+## Novel tools tools for linear, nonlinear and machine learning in regression and classification

-These tools are associated with my book, <i>From Linear Models to Machine Learning: Statistical Regression and Classification</i>, N. Matloff, CRC, 2017 (recipient of the *Technometrics* Eric Ziegel Award for Best Book Reviewed in 2017).

-The tools are useful in general, **independently of the book**.
+Various tools for Prediction and/or Description goals in regression and classification.
+Some of them are associated with my book, <i>From Linear Models to Machine Learning: Statistical Regression and Classification</i>, N. Matloff, CRC, 2017 (recipient of the *Technometrics* Eric Ziegel Award for Best Book Reviewed in 2017).
+But the tools are useful in general, **independently of the book**.

 ## FEATURES: